dsarrut/syd-doc/command-line-tools.md

 Most of the tool (except sydCreateDatabase) requires a database, set by the flag `--db filename.db` or implicitly with the environment variable `SYD_CURRENT_DB`.

+Help for most of the tools may be displayed with the `-h` flag.

 # sydCreateDatabase